 Now that the room is clean and all items have been returned to the room, it’s time to tackle that box of items you both agreed to repurpose.

 Get on your projects as soon as possible.
 You don’t want or need another box of items lingering around the home.

 Maintenance is always the hard part.
 So make it easy on them and yourself.
 Let them know that you expect them to tidy their room daily and clean it weekly.

 You may need to create a checklist so that you don’t have to continually remind them.
 If you prefer, I have created a free checklist pdf you can use.
 Just remember to click the pink button at the end of this post to gain access to our resource library where you will find this checklist.

 So, if you use our checklist or prefer to make your own, I suggest laminating it and hanging it on their wall.
 This way, it eliminates the “I forgot” excuse.
-Once, they can simply use a dry erase marker to check off items they have done.
+They can simply use a dry-erase marker to check off items they have done.

 And every once in a while, check to see if they are completing their lists.
 Eventually, it will become second nature to them and they won’t need the checklist anymore.